1999 Oakland Athletics season

-The Oakland Athletics' 1999 season involved the A's finishing 2nd in the American League West with a record of 87 wins and 75 losses.
+The 1999 Oakland Athletics season was the 99th season for the Oakland Athletics franchise, all as members of the American League, and their 32nd season in Oakland.
+The Athletics finished second in the American League West with a record of 87 wins and 75 losses.
 In doing so, the Athletics finished with their first winning record since 1992.
 The campaign was also the first of eight consecutive winning seasons for the Athletics (the last of these coming in 2006).